Spinglez/project_3/README.md

 * [TMdb](https://www.themoviedb.org/documentation/api)
 * [Utelly](https://rapidapi.com/utelly/api/utelly)

-Create a file named `.env` within the backend folder (along side the file server.js) and paste the following code within the `.env` file (do not include the curly brackets):
+Create a file named `.env` within the backend folder (along side the file server.js) and paste the following code within the file (do not include the curly brackets):

 ```
 TMDBKEY={YOUR API KEY}